-Junlei serves as an associate professor of psychology in Saint Vincent College’s School of Social Sciences, Communication and Education, working with Saint Vincent faculty and the staff at the Fred Rogers Center for Early Learning and Children’s Media to draw a future generation of scholars to the legacy of Fred Rogers.
+Junlei serves as an associate professor of psychology in Saint Vincent College’s School of Social Sciences, Communication and Education, and is Co-Director of the Fred Rogers Center for Early Learning and Children’s Media to draw a future generation of scholars to the legacy of Fred Rogers.

 In His Own Words